 But once the leaves fall off the trees, European kitchens burst into winter mode--creamy, long-cooking sauces, preserved duck and goose, root vegetables, and the roasting of wild game all contributing to aromas that will leave you wishing you could stay in Europe forever.
 In winter you'll come to find all those food "specialties" you've read about in guidebooks but were never able to locate in summer.

 Cultural Events also come alive in winter.
 The opera, theater, and symphony seasons are in full swing.
 Sure, in summer you can spend good money going to a historic building to see short ditties truncated for the enjoyment of limited-attention-span summer tourists, but the shorter days of winter leave time in the evenings for the real deal.
 Today you'll find many ticket sales for these events online.

 Festivals and Carnival

 Carnival is a festival of rebirth--a time of discovery and chaos.
 Shame is absent; the world is oblivious to original sin.
 Always there is reversal; peasants replace kings, the world is turned upside down.

 Carnival traditionally occurs as the last wild feasting prior to the start of Lent.

 Although the Venice carnival is one of the most popular European carnivals, it has become by most accounts a rather commercial affair, lacking the spontaneity of earlier festivals.
 But Carnival in Venice is a still a great tradition, and moody pictures of the celebration often shrouded in fog are there for the taking.
-There are carnival celebrations elsewhere in Europe, of course, and you'll find links to them on this site.
+There are carnival celebrations elsewhere in Europe, of course, too.

 Hotels, especially small, family-operated ones, are generally less expensive in winter.
 Watch out, however, for supplemental heating charges that may be added to your bill during colder months.
 It's most likely a legal and justifiable charge, but if you're on a budget you'll have to account for it.
 Ask at the desk if you're unsure.